luisalejandrofigueredo/newBondClient/projects/ng-gd/README.md

 The easy way to manage the canvas.
 Support object and clicks events to the objects
 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.
+Testing in angular 15.0 and 15.2

 ## Build